 Individual Music Therapy Sessions

 Individual Music Therapy Sessions incorporate a music-centered approach to working with children and teens with disabilities.
 These sessions are facilitated by a certified music therapist and explore the relationship of music and improvisation to communication, cognitive, social/emotional and physical development and is effective with the special needs community – especially for those with autism.
-Sessions are available all day on Mondays, and after 6pm on Tuesday, Wednesday, and Thursday.
-The tuition shown is for 30 weekly sessions of 45 minutes each.
 We can also help you with paperwork needed for PerformCare.

 Why should my child study music?